 - An interview-style webinar where you (the host) can ask your guest(s) questions.

-- A joint Q&A where the audience can ask you and the companies you partner with questions via a chat box and you answer them live.
+- A joint Q&A where the audience can ask you and partner companies questions via a chat box and get answers live.

 - A joint webinar where you partner with other brands to teach registrants about a certain topic.